Adwai-T/Notes/C++/C++.md

   cout << " Pointer a in function add -> " << &a << endl; //0x22fe4c
   cout << " Pointer b in function add -> " << b << endl; //0x22fe48

-  //We add a bracktes around so * is not considered as operation int c = a + (*b);
+  //We add brackets around b so * is not considered as an operation. int c = a + (*b);
   cout << " Pointer c(return value) in function add -> " << &c << endl;
   return c;